Is Gucci Fast Fashion? Assessing Its Role in the Luxury World

 Fast fashion represents a trend in which clothing collections move quickly from the runway to retail shelves.

-These collections are designed to swiftly capture the latest trends, often at a fraction of the price of traditional luxury brands.
 But beneath the allure of affordability lies a complex world of production, quality, and sustainability, where speed sometimes comes at a cost.

 What Makes a Brand Fast Fashion?